pvanheus/primaschema/README.md

-    7to6                Convert a 7 column primer.bed file to a 6 column scheme.bed file by droppign a column show-non-ref-alts   Show primer records with sequences not matching the reference sequence intervals           Show intervals covered by primers in a BED file
+    7to6                Convert a 7 column primer.bed file to a 6 column scheme.bed file by droppign a column show-non-ref-alts   Show primer records with sequences not matching the reference sequence intervals           Show intervals covered by primers in a BED file plot                Plot amplicon and primer coords from 7 column primer.bed

 options:
   -h, --help            show this help message and exit